awsdocs/amazon-athena-user-guide/doc_source/example-policies-workgroup.md

 }
 ```

-**Example Policy for Running and Stopping Queries in a Specific Workgroup**
+**Example policy for running and stopping queries in a specific workgroup**
 In this policy, a user is allowed to run queries in the workgroup:

 ```